DevTrails-GigInsurance/gig-delivery-worker-insurance/README.md

 ### Persona: Rahul – Gig Delivery Rider

 Rahul is a 28-year-old delivery rider in Mumbai working for platforms like Swiggy and Zomato.
 He works around 8–10 hours daily and earns based on completed deliveries.
-His income is highly dependent on weather, platform availability, and city regulations.
+His income depends on weather, platform availability, and city regulations.

-Because he is part of the gig economy, Rahul does not receive traditional employee benefits like insurance or income protection.
-When events like heavy rain, floods, platform outages, or curfews occur, deliveries stop and he immediately loses income.
+As a gig worker, Rahul does not receive traditional benefits like insurance.
+When disruptions occur, his earnings stop immediately.

-Rahul needs a simple and affordable insurance system that matches his weekly earning cycle and provides automatic compensation when disruptions prevent him from working.
+He needs a simple, low-cost insurance system with automatic payouts.

 ---